 If you spend long hours of sitting in the office, driving, and at home on the couch, you can easily trigger another episode.
 This can be caused by adaptive shortening syndrome.

 These 8 ways will help you to resolve your current spasm

 By learning HOW to safely move and stretch every day, you will prevent them from happening again.

 What you can do now at this point is to practice these 2 simple exercises.
-They are among many specific and targeted exercises from the eBook include the Seated Twist and the Lying Twist.
+They are among many specific and targeted exercises from the eBook which are the Seated Twist and the Lying Twist.
 They will help you both to loosen, strengthen and stabilize your spine, making it much easier for you to turn and reach to avoid triggering another spasm.

 The Seated and Lying Twist exercises help to release tight, lower back muscles which can fatigue and trigger a spasm.
 If you suffer from them, you may find that even these simple movements can be difficult to execute in full range.

 As with all exercises, don’t force yourself to perform the full stretch right away.
 You may cause more pain by doing this.
 Work your way up one degree or inch at a time very slowly over several days.
 Remember, your body is NOT accustomed to such movement.

 It is common to trigger yourself by reaching or moving in a twisted position due to excessive tightness.
 They can strike during even the most mundane and simple of action such as reaching for a pen on the floor.
 These exercises help you to improve these tight areas to protect you.